Toblerity/Fiona/docs/manual.rst

 :Author: Sean Gillies, <sean.gillies@gmail.com>
 :Revision: 1.0
-:Date: 10 January 2012
+:Date: 4 February 2012
 :Copyright:
   This work is licensed under a `Creative Commons Attribution 3.0 United States License`__.

 .. __: http://creativecommons.org/licenses/by/3.0/us/

 :Abstract:
+  Fiona is OGR's neater API.
 This document explains how to use the Fiona package for reading and writing geospatial data files.

 .. sectnum::